ravendark/ravendark.github.io/_posts/2023-10-30-General-Updates.md

- ---
+--
 layout: post
-title: General Update for Week 3 of New Job
+title: General update for Week 3 of new job
 date: 2023-10-30 19:36
 category:
-author:
+author: ravendark
 tags: []
-summary: Feelings starting week 3 of the new job.
+summary: general feelings starting my third week of new position.
 ---
+-
 I must say, even though I really miss the people I was working with up at PAE2, I'm very happy to be back at BFI3.
 A lot of folks I worked with previously are still there.
 So it's been great catching up with